Cheap Bus Tickets from Los Angeles to Las Vegas

 Find a bus departing from and arriving at the Greyhound Station, or Megabus and Lux Bus stops in both Los Angeles and Las Vegas.
 From no booking fees to the lowest, you’ll love reserving your LA to Vegas bus tickets with Wanderu!

 Cheap Bus Tickets from Los Angeles to Las VegasWanderu is your cheap travel solution from Los Angeles to Las Vegas.
 With Wanderu you can compare all the bus schedules to Las Vegas by price, travel time, and other unique sorting capabilities.
-Book now, and a will get you from Los Angeles to Las Vegas in no time at all.
+Book now, and you can get from Los Angeles to Las Vegas in no time at all on bus lines that include BoltBus, Megabus, Greyhound Bus Lines.
 Depart Los Angeles from 4555 E 3rd St & S McDonnell Ave E Los Angeles Stop, The Westin Los Angeles Airport Lux Bus Stop, 10413 Laurel Canyon Blvd Pacoima Los Angeles Stop and arrive in Las Vegas at Plaza Hotel & Casino BoltBus Stop, California Casino and Hotel Boltbus Las Vegas Stop, RTC South Strip Transfer Terminal.
 Wanderu aggregates trips from the most trusted and popular bus and train carriers in the country to bring you hundreds of options at the click of a mouse.

 Stations in Los Angeles